stefanthaler/stefanthaler.github.io/_posts/DRAFT-the-value-of-doing-a-phd.md

 <!-- What did I pay for it -->
 ## Pains of the PhD
+So if I pause and ponder now for a moment, the Ph.D. experience brought quite some gains for me.
+However, no gains without pains, so let's reflect on what I have actually paid.
 It is difficult to determine what I have actually payed, because you don't really know what you would have spent and gained if you had taken an alternative route in your life.
-I try to estimate these by my work experiences before the PhD and publicly available numbers.
+But I'll try to do my best.

 ### Time
-Following a PhD program did not only take me five years of my life, it also took way more hours during that time.
-I frequently spend long hours in the office, worked from home, on the weekends and in the evenings.
-50-60 hours work weeks were fairly normal, and some times, when I had teaching duties or needed to travel it could easily be more.
-As a consequence, my social relationships, other personal interests and my personal well-being suffered.

-So compared to a normal job, the PhD cost me an extra 1-1.5 years of life-time that I would've otherwise spent differently.
+I finished the Ph.D. program in about five years, and during that time I frequently spend long hours in the office, worked from home, on the weekends and in the evenings.
+50-60 hours work per week were fairly normal, and some times, when I had teaching duties or needed to travel it could easily be more.
+If I compare that to a "normal" job, the PhD cost me an extra 1-1.5 years of life-time that I could've otherwise spent differently.
+Most of the time I did enjoy my work, so I am not sure if I wanted to spend the time differently, but I guess it is fair to say that I had less time for meeting friends, family, or doing something else.

-### Health
-Working more and being mentally more agitated than usual left its traces.
-I don't know how I can put a number on that, but there were many days where I felt stressed, depressed, anxious, or couldn't sleep properly.
-I did not suffer any mental breakdown or had a burnout, but I am fairly sure that working on my PhD reduced the quality of my life and my health.

 ### Money
-Although you get a fairly decent salary for pursuing a PhD degree in the Netherlands, I earned less than I could have if I had worked as a software engineer.
-I guess I could have earned 80k-100k more in industry over the course of the five years, and that does not account for compounding effects later in life.
-So I strongly doubt that my PhD pays of financially.
+Although you get a fairly decent salary for pursuing a Ph.D. degree in the Netherlands, I earned less than I could have if I had worked as a software engineer.
+I guess over the course of 5 years I could have earned 80k-100k more in industry, and that does not account for compounding effects later in life.

 ## Could I have gotten the gains otherwise?